GeminiLight/pytorch-rl-minimal-implementations/README.md

 There are implementations of some reinforcement learning algorithms, whose characteristics are as follow:

-1. **Less packages-based**:  Only PyTorch and Gym, for building neural networks and testing algorithms' performance respectively,  are necessary to install.
+1. **Less packages-commond**:  Only PyTorch and Gym, for building neural networks and testing algorithms' performance respectively,  are necessary to install.
 2. **Independent implementation**: All RL algorithms are implemented in separate files, which facilitates to understand their processes and modify them to adapt to other tasks.
 3. **Various expansion configurations**: It's convenient to configure various parameters and tools, such as advantage normalization, tensorboard, tqdm and so on.